-Buying a fresh whole turkey is economical and may save you money if you know how to get the most meals out of it efficiently.
+Buying a fresh whole turkey is economical and may save you money if you know how to efficiently get the most meals out of it.
 When social factors are affecting your livelihood and economic challenges are disrupting the food and supplies chain, it is time to figure out how to make the best of what you can purchase at your local supermarket.

 It is often said that buying in bulk may save you money, and in some instances, it is accurate, and in others, it may not make sense.
 There may be many solutions that we think are viable but may not be for us just because of social status.
 It is best to figure out your needs and wants before making a decision you will regret later on.